ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 Psi is a very feeble and fleeting kind of energy, if you have Psi at the start of your turn, from a previous turn, and you do not decide to expend a hit die and roll your psionic die, then the Psi you have stored up expires and resets to 0.

 ### Psionics
 Psionics are the practical applications of Psi energy.
 Psionics can be a range of things, from abilities to socially influence others, to methods of devastating psychic attack.
 At first level you know and are capable of utilizing 3 psionics from the list of Psiker psionics, each time you level up you may swap any number of psionics out for different selections.
-Certain psionics may refer to a "Psonic DC" the formula for this DC is 8 + your proficiency bonus + your intelligence modifier.
+Certain psionics may refer to a "Psionic DC" the formula for this DC is 8 + your proficiency bonus + your intelligence modifier.
 Refer to the Psionics Known column of the Psiker level chart to know how many psionics you have at a given level.

 ### Empowered Psi
 Whenever you start your turn and choose to expend a hit die/dice to roll your psionic die, you may choose to expend an additional hit die and roll an additional die, meaning a psionic die of 1d8 would become 2d8; However psionic dice like 2d8 would simply become 3d8.